-Example
+The following example uses our previous generation 3.8 μm Interband Cascade Laser.

+Key Specifications

-- Center Wavelength: 3.80 μm - Laser Item #: IF3800CM2
+- Center Wavelength: 3.80 μm

+- Parallel Beam Divergence Angle: 40°

+- Perpendicular Beam Divergence Angle: 60°

-Desired Collimated Beam Diameter: 4 mm (Major Axis)
+- Desired Collimated Beam Diameter: 4 mm (Major Axis)

 The specifications for the IF3800CM2 indicate that the typical parallel and perpendicular FWHM divergences are 40° and 60°, respectively.
 Therefore, as the light propagates, an elliptical beam will result.
 To collect as much light as possible during the collimation process, consider the larger of these two divergence angles in your calculations (in this case, 60°).